sirnewton01/post-web/README.md

 regular updates.
 There is abundant bloat.

 Home, commercial and mobile internet technologies have responded so far with fatter pipes.
 Web browsers have to do more aggressive caching.
-Web sites rely on highly security critical content distribution networks to avoid overwhelming their servers with all of the transfers.
+Web sites rely on content distribution networks to avoid overwhelming their servers with all of the transfers.

 ### Implementation complexity